kwohlfahrt/pmi-k8s/README.md

 SSH for process launch or coordination.
 It does this by implementing a PMIx server using the [OpenPMIx reference library][OpenPMIx].

-> [!CAUTION]
+> [!WARNING]
-> This software is currently at the proof-of-concept stage, and has several
+> This software is currently at the early testing stage.
+The core functionality
+> has been implemented, but not yet tested at large scale.
+Some advanced
-> known bugs and incomplete features.
-See the "Issues" tab for more details,
+> features are missing, see the "Issues" tab for more details.
+Contributions
-> contributions and advice are very welcome.
+> and advice are very welcome.

 ## Usage